JaredTMurray/PyBer_Analysis/README.md

 Of all the cites stats was calculated.
 This summary showed the highest fares, riders and drivers were in Suburban areas while rural had the least.

+Table of summary for fares, rides and driver count f

 ### Deliverable 2: A multiple-line chart of total fares for each city type